The One Amazing Thing Antimicrobial Lighting Can Do That UV Can’t

 It’s just a more practical way to dump germs, eliminating the hassle of vacating space and interrupting workflows and relaxation to ensure a cleaner environment.

-In the race against UV lighting for top germicidal illumination bragging rights, antimicrobial lighting gives you a jump on the one thing UV can’t: Sanitizing your environment right away, without anyone ever having to leave it.
+In the race against UV lighting for top germicidal illumination bragging rights, antimicrobial LED lighting gives you a jump on the one thing UV can’t: Provide your environment with continuous antimicrobial action—without anyone ever having to leave.

 Want to learn more?